 Our focus in calibration is on higher accuracy DMMs, essentially from 6.5 (partly also 5.5) to 8.5 digits.
 This includes instruments such as the 3458A, 34401A, 34410A, 3446x, the K2000 series (K2000, 2001, 2002, 2015...), the Solartron 7081 and 7071, the Datron 1281 and 1271, to mention just a few.

 First of, it should be noted that calibration and adjustment are two separate things.
 This is sometimes causing confusion respectively is not clear to users.
 So depending on your requirements, we do prior adjustments, or not.
 It may sometimes be desirable to not adjust a meter, or a reference, e.g. in order to establish the drift rate.
 For the calibration of meters we use precision standards that we maintain, with traceability to national standards (PTB).
 Our focus is to have low uncertainties.
 Our core standards such as e.g. 10V or 10kOhm are calibrated to sub-ppm level.
 As a consequence, depending on the measurement, we often use our 8 digit calibrators only as a reference source, with calibration referred to more precise standards, which leads to a better measurement accuracy.
 This requires manual work, and few companies therefore do it that way.
 Details of how a measurement is done is given in our calibration reports.

 Also, we do precision calibrations on other gear like e.g. coaxial capacitors, voltage or resistance standards, calibrators and more.
 We usually apply a confidence level of 95%.

-Please note that we are not certified to, nor do we claim compliance with DIN/ISO/DAkkS.
+Please note that although our standards are traceable to national standards, we are not certified to, nor do we claim compliance with DIN/ISO/DAkkS.
 Do not use our calibration services or data if your application requires such compliance.

 If you need more detailed information regarding the calibration of a specific item, please let us know.